benmarwick/ctv-archaeology/Archaeology.md

 ### Mortuary Analysis

 - `r pkg("mortAAR", priority = "core")` calculates a life table based on archaeological demographic data.
+- `r pkg("JSDNE")` calculates the age at death from human skeletal remains using the Dirichlet Normal Energy (DNE) on the whole auricular surface and the apex of the auricular surface.
+The package includes data from the Louis Lopes Collection in Lisbon, the 21st Century Identified Human Remains Collection in Coimbra, and the CAL Milano Cemetery Skeletal Collection in Milan.
 - `r github("nevrome/varnastats")` for bi- and multivariate analysis of matrices of archaeological data.
 Developed and used for the analysis of Varna Necropolis (Bulgaria).

 ### Geoarchaeological Analysis